YuhangSong/reward-bases/Simulations/navigation/README.md

 ## Further information

-The file `envs.py` contains the environment classes for the various experiments and the `learners.py` file contains the classes for the reward basis, temporal difference, and successor representation agent.
+The file `envs.py` contains the environment classes for the various Simulations and the `learners.py` file contains the classes for the reward basis, temporal difference, and successor representation agent.